-A growing, forward thinking company will have strong leadership to drive the organisation’s strategic programme forward and ensure their team have the skills and abilities to meet their challenges.
+A growing, forward-thinking company will have strong leadership to drive the organisation’s strategic programme forward and ensure their team have the skills and abilities to meet their challenges.
 You can read more about leadership skills here.

-To continue to grow and be successful it is vital that your leadership team maintains their edge through continual development.
+To continue to grow and be successful it is vital that your leadership team maintains its edge through continual development.
 The business world is constantly evolving and the leadership team needs to evolve as well to stay on top of their game.

 Time can be difficult to find for leaders to develop and train, and an attitude of “know-it-all” can mean that it is often disregarded by the senior team, yet leading by example is vital.
 To ensure that the leaders buy-in to training and development for themselves, it is worth investing in a bespoke development programme that takes account not only of their challenges and development needs but also of the available time and schedule that will maximise productivity.

 Issues to consider when looking at training and development for your Leadership team include:

 Incentive – ensure your training programme is interesting enough to incentivise participation, interest and inspiration.
 This may involve method of delivery, the length of sessions, location and frequency.
 Think about workshops, podcasts, webinars or short sessions over a six month period.
 Be aware of distractions if the training is held on-site, but attendance issues if the executive has to travel.

 Pace and Content – leaders are used to working at a fast pace, and training sessions need to be equally as fast, and complex, to maintain engagement.
 Content, case studies and examples need to be industry-specific and be clear on what the benefit is to their organisation.
 Participants need to be confident it is time well-spent and adding value to their role.